devleaks/cockpitdecks/README.md

 with X-Plane flight simulator.

-The project is in active development.
+The project is in active development, perpetual beta software.

 Please head to the [wiki](https://github.com/devleaks/cockpitdecks/wiki) for more information.